Key takeaways

 • Moderate coffee intake might reduce depression risk by 8%.

-• Some studies suggest coffee may enhance gut health, but it should be consumed in moderation.
+• Some studies suggest coffee may have possible gut-related effects, but the evidence is preliminary and it should be consumed in moderation.

 The Allure of Coffee